 Learning Support Team

-Our Learning Support Team includes our Reading Support Team and Learning Mentor who work across the school to support our young pupils achieve their potential.
+Our Learning Support Team includes our Learning Mentors and Reading Support Team.
+They work across the school to support our young pupils achieve their potential.

 Reading Support team